TheReasonMilami/CardNum_Validate/README.md

 # CHECK CREDIT/DEBIT CARD NUMBER BY LUHN ALGORITHM

-from second update you can check arbitrary card numbers.
+From second update you can check arbitrary card numbers.

+Clone this repo and run python file to use.